berick/Presentations/Pending/newdevs.md

 .html file as the grid it belongs to.
 Each template gets a name and some HTML content.

-This template is named "barcodeTemplate" and renders a patron barcode as a link:
+This template is named "barcodeTemplate".
+It verifies each rendered patron has a "card" value (via \*ngIf), then renders the patron barcode as a link:

 ```html
 <ng-template #barcodeTemplate let-patron="row">